Advanced Human Resources for Public Works Certificate

 Program at a Glance

 All students must complete forty-eight hours of training in four monthly sessions.
-Students who complete the Advanced HR coursework will receive a certificate from the Hamline School of Business Public Administration program.
-Cost for the program is $1,350.
+Students who complete the Advanced HR coursework will receive a certificate from the Hamline School of Business Public Administration program and 4 Continuing Studies credits.
+Cost for the program is $1,450.

 Each session will be scheduled as follows: